RichardZJM/K-MTP-training/research_notebook.md

 The level of an expression of moment tensor descriptors is given by the sum of the level of its constituents.

-We ultimately choose the basis set of the MTP model based on a *maximum level*, $\textrm{lev}_{\max}$ which serves as one of the model's hyperparameters.
-The basis set consists of all combinations of moment tensor descriptors that use the above operands to contract down to a single scalar value such that the formed expression has a level no more than $\textrm{lev}_{\max}$.
-Accordingly, the number of trainable parameters is heavily dependent on $\textrm{lev}_{\max}$, scaling exponentially.
+We ultimately choose the basis set of the MTP model based on a maximum level $\textrm{lev}_{\max}$ which serves as one of the model's hyperparameters.
+The basis set consists of all combinations of moment tensor descriptors that use the above operands to contract down to a single scalar value such that the formed expression has a level no more than the maximum value.

-Now, consider the radial and angular components as characterized by the $\nu$ and $\mu$ of the particular moment tensor descriptor.
+Accordingly, the number of trainable parameters is heavily dependent on $\textrm{lev}_{\max}$ which scales exponentially.Now, consider the radial and angular components as characterized by the $\nu$ and $\mu$ of the particular moment tensor descriptor.

 #### Radial Component of the Moment Tensor Descriptor
 The radial component, $f_\mu (r_{ij},z_i,z_j)$, is described as the summation of the product of the members of the radial basis set, $Q^{(\Beta)(r_{ij})}$, and the corresponding trainable radial parameters $c^{\Beta} _ {\mu,z_i,z_j}$.